When the Vinnie

 12. "Up All Night" (6:12)

-Slaughter live is what convinced me that these guys were not the posers everyone said they were.
+Seeing Slaughter live is what convinced me that these guys were not the "posers" everyone said they were.
 They put on a spectacular show and play great rock 'n roll.
-The band sticks primarily to material from their two major label albums, "Stick It To Ya" and "Wild Life" and only throw in only a couple from "Fear No Evil" and "Revolution."
+On this (somewhat) live album, the band sticks primarily to material from their two major label albums, "Stick It To Ya" and "Wild Life" and only throw in a couple from "Fear No Evil" and "Revolution."
 This disc is far better than the short "Stick It Live" as the band is more seasoned on this disc and "Eternal Live" obviously includes more material.
-The disc is dedicated to guitarist Timothy Patrick Kelly who died in a car crash while this cd was being put together.
-I've had this on my want list for several years and a friend found a copy used and very cheap, so he bought it for me.
-Couldn't ask for a better gift than the gift of cds. (-:
+The other reason this disc is better is because apparently it has so many overdubs it can barely be considered live, at least that is the rumor.
+From what I have read, the song "Mad About You" is actually the studio version of the song, remixed with crowd noise added in.
+Either way, I don't care.
+It sounds great!
+Some of the best live albums of all time have had similar studio reworking done.
+The tracks were initially recorded from a show in Las Vegas, Nevada, USA and one in Mexico.
+The disc is dedicated to guitarist Timothy Patrick Kelly who died in a car crash while this CD was being put together.

 2. "All Fired Up" (4:32)